 - Remind him or her of the date, day, time, place, etc., and repeat the names of the people with whom he or she has contact.

 - Encourage your loved one to exercise his or her mind by reading, doing puzzles, writing, etc., as well as to exercise his or her body as appropriate.
 However, avoid challenging your loved one to the point of frustration.

 6. Can ginkgo biloba or other natural remedies cure Alzheimer's disease?

 Ginkgo biloba, an extract from the ginkgo tree, has been touted by many as a memory booster.
 Although a 1997 study in the U.S. suggested that ginkgo extract may be of some value in treating the symptoms of Alzheimer's disease and other forms of dementia, more recent studies have not found that ginkgo biloba will cure or prevent Alzheimer's disease.
 Other studies also suggest that daily use of ginkgo biloba may cause side effects, such as too much bleeding (especially when combined with daily use of aspirin).

 There is not enough information available for doctors to recommend the broad use of ginkgo biloba for Alzheimer's disease or other forms of dementia.

-Cerefolin is a nutritional supplement that is used in people with mild memory loss such as in those with early Alzheimer's disease.
-It is a part of the dietary management of patients and contains folate and other B vitamins.
-Some studies show that older adults may get mental benefits including better memory by taking folic acid supplements.
+Cerefolin is a nutritional supplement that contains folate and other B vitamins.
+It can be used in people with mild memory loss such as in those with early Alzheimer's disease.
+Some studies show that older adults may get mental benefits, including better memory, by taking folic acid supplements.

 7. Is exercise recommended for someone with Alzheimer's disease?